 Evaluation, Assessment, and Data Center (EADC) - The mission of OCDE’s Evaluation, Assessment, and Data Center (EADC) is to assist schools and programs to increase student achievement by acting as a data, information, and education policy hub primarily by providing accurate and relevant assessment, evaluation, and accountability needs with honesty, integrity, and efficiency.
 We offer a variety of services including student achievement reporting, testing and accountability results, county networks, program evaluation and determining program impacts, survey development, data collection, and technological assistance.
 Our staff includes specialists in quantitative and qualitative methods, educational research, assessment, and state and federal accountability.
-School-based Mental Health Services Evaluation Plan Evaluation of OCDE’s PEI School-Based Mental Health Services will be performed by OCDE’s Evaluation, Assessment, and Data Center (EADC).
+School-based Mental Health Services Evaluation Plan Evaluation of OCDE’s PEI School-based Violence Prevention Education Services will be performed by OCDE’s Evaluation, Assessment, and Data Center (EADC).
 This entity is an external evaluator using the United States Department of Education’s definition of having no managerial or implementation responsibilities for the program.
 The evaluation will include both formative and summative elements.
 Reports from the formative evaluation will be used to inform program stakeholders of strengths, challenges, and recommended modifications.
 Summative evaluation data will be collected and reported to program staff and to the Orange County Health Care Agency.
-Evaluation tools and methods for the OCDE’s PEI School-Based Services will be culturally appropriate for use with all students and families.
+Evaluation tools and methods for the OCDE’s VPE School-Based Services will be culturally appropriate for use with all students and families.